gary-archer/oauth.blog/posts/basicspa-overview.md

 ### SPAs in 2021

-This sample uses the traditional SPA solution, with OpenID Connect implemented solely in Javascript.
-This is no longer recommended, and your production apps should instead use a Back End for Front End approach.
+<span style='color:red'>This sample uses the traditional SPA solution, with OpenID Connect implemented solely in Javascript.
+This is no longer recommended, and your production apps should instead use a [Backend for Frontend](/posts/spa-back-end-for-front-end) approach.</span>

 The traditional SPA flow remains useful for representing a pure SPA architecture, and learning about OAuth endpoints and messages.
-This blog's Final SPA provides a BFF based solution, but requires a more complex flow.
+This blog's [Final SPA](https://authguidance.com/final-spa-overview/) provides a BFF based solution, but requires a more complex flow.

 ### Code Download

-The code for our SPA and API can be downloaded from here, and we will cover full details of how to run it, and the interactions involved, in the next post:
+The code for our SPA and API can be downloaded from [here](https://github.com/gary-archer/oauth.websample1), and we will cover full details of how to run it, and the interactions involved, in the next post:

 ![Repo](/images/20/repo.jpg)